-A new exam format will be introduced for Paper F2/FMA from 26 February 2014 in computer-based exams (CBEs) and from June 2014 for the paper-based exam.
-Both versions of the exam will comprise two sections: Section A containing 35 objective questions for two marks each, and Section B containing three multi-task questions (MTQs) for 10 marks each.
+The FMA/MA exam comprises of two sections - Section A containing 35 objective questions for two marks each, and Section B containing three multi-task questions (MTQs) for 10 marks each.

 As with any exam, however, it is important that you understand how this style of question works and any particular techniques which you need to use in answering them.
 The purpose of this article is to brief candidates on points to bear in mind when attempting the new style of questions in Section B of the exam.

-As stated above, there will be three MTQs in Section B of the paper, one each on the following syllabus areas:
+As stated above, there will be three MTQs in Section B of the exam, one each on the following syllabus areas – Budgeting, Standard Costing and Performance Measurement.

-Appropriate adjustments have been made to the weightings of these syllabus areas in Section A to ensure that the overall balance of the paper is unchanged.
+Appropriate adjustments have been made to the weightings of these syllabus areas in Section A to ensure that the overall balance of the exam is unchanged.

 Tasks (or in fact the background data) may be ’collapsed‘ by clicking on the minus sign in the top left hand corner of the question.
 They can be reinstated by clicking on the plus sign.